How Much Does SEO Cost in Australia? | Contractor SEO Price Guide 2022

-Imagine you’re a builder heading to Bunnings to grab supplies for work.
+Imagine you’re a builder heading to the hardware store to grab supplies for work.

 When you buy those materials for your business you have something to show for your money, whether it’s tools or timber.
 You can see them, touch them, and feel them.

 SEO isn’t something you can see – you can only see the results.
 That makes SEO intangible because you’re paying for someone’s expertise and time.
 Which causes a major headache for most trades business owners.

 If you’ve been thinking about using SEO to get more phone calls, more leads, and more job call-outs, here’s what it will cost you…

 SEO can cost as little as $99/month up to $10,000 a month.
 You pay for time and expertise, so anything under $500/month won’t fund enough hours to optimise your site, and anything over $5,000 a month is probably paying for strategies you don’t need.

 Your money needs to go towards website architecture, backlinks and content if you want to improve your rankings.
 With these costs covered, you’ll also need to factor in your ranking goals and your competition’s existing SEO, both of which will impact the price you pay.

 To make things easier we’ve broken down the cost of SEO in Australia in detail so you can take the guesswork out of price, and start bringing in new leads sooner.

 Get More And Facebook Reviews.
 Then Watch Sales Grow!

 Thousands of trade, home improvement, and contractor business owners ask this question every day.
 And thousands of free guides and blog posts reply with; “it depends, book a free consultation and we’ll tell you.”